 To manage the huge increase in life science data

-By creating a network of supercomputer services that is accessible across Europe, ELIXIR is making it easier for researchers to manage this ‘data deluge’.
-It is enabling researchers to use existing facilities to store, transfer and analyse huge data sets.
+- ELIXIR's Compute Platform is creating a network of supercomputer services that is making it easier for researchers to manage this ‘data deluge’.
+It enables researchers across Europe to use existing facilities to store, transfer and analyse huge datasets.

 To make it easier to find the right tools and training